sushantzd/Decision-Tree-/README.md

-# Decision-Tree
-Iris Dataset Classification with Decision Tree
+# Dataset Classification with Decision Tree

 This project explores the popular Iris dataset to classify iris species using a Decision Tree Classifier.
 In this project, post-pruning techniques were applied to enhance the model's performance, and the tree was visualized to understand the decision-making process.
 Additionally, Grid Search Cross-Validation (CV) was used to optimize hyperparameters and achieve the best model accuracy.